Note: Scott’s Final Performance as Billy in London was on September 3, 2011

 Credit: Video by tomchitling

 Fast forward to September 3, 2011, as Scott played Billy for the 92.5th (includes 5 partial shows @.5 each) and final time.
-At this point in his life, Scott’s ambition has been much like the boy he played in the show — Billy Elliot.
-Like Billy, Scott aspires to go to the Royal Ballet School.
-And like Billy, he has the talent and the perseverance to make it.
-But for now, he’s just very happy that he had the unique opportunity to be Billy Elliot as he went home and to a new school.
-There’s no doubt that the dance world hasn’t heard the last of this wee lad from Scotland.
+At this point in his life, Scott’s ambition had been much like the boy he played in the show — Billy Elliot.
+Like Billy, Scott aspired to go to the Royal Ballet School.
+And like Billy, he had the talent and the perseverance to make it.
+But fat that time, he was just very happy that he had had the unique opportunity to be Billy Elliot as he went home and to a new school.
+There’s no doubt that the dance world hadn’t heard the last of this wee lad from Scotland.

 Credit: Photo by Alastair Muir

 There’s an old Scottish saying, “Byde weill, betyde weill” which, translated, means “Everything comes to him who waits.”
 Scott’s long journey to first become Billy and then play the role for a year is now over and, as another Scottish saying goes “He’s weill warth sorrow that coffs it wi his ain siller” Translation: “He deserves all that is coming to him”.
 May what’s “now coming to him” be a long and very successful career in dance or whatever he chooses to do with the rest of his life.

 - 2012 – Immediately after leaving Billy in September of 2011, Scott joined The Dance School of Scotland for one year.
 In the summer of 2012, Scott attended the Royal Ballet School (RBS) Summer School Program for two weeks.
 He was asked to stay full time after the first week’s performance in September 2012.
 Scott attended the Royal Ballet School for four years beginning in 2012 until 2016.